India farmers block railway tracks, roads in national action against new laws - RFI

 "We are worried, extremely worried.
 Our children will starve, what could be a bigger worry than this?," farmer Ved Singh told AFP ahead of the strike, echoing fears of his peers that large corporations would lower prices and destroy their livelihoods.

-"There would be nothing to eat...
-How will we earn money?
-This is the biggest worry for us."
+The widespread action saw Home Minister Amit Shah call for a meeting with farming leaders late Tuesday, ahead of the sixth round of talks on Wednesday.

+Some 200 more trucks carrying farmers and food supplies could also arrive at the blockade sites in the next few days, farmers at one of the sit-ins told AFP.

-Authorities put on extra police in Delhi and boosted security in the rest of the country in a bid to head off any trouble.
+Extra police had earlier been deployed in Delhi and security was boosted in the rest of the country in a bid to head off any trouble.

 The farmers were supported in their call for action on Tuesday by railway workers, truck drivers, teachers and other unions.